Danny Wilson (footballer, born 1991): Colorado Rapids

 On 29 January 2018, Wilson signed a three-year contract with Major League Soccer side Colorado Rapids.
 He made his debut for the club on 27 February 2018 in their CONCACAF Champions League match against Toronto FC, starting in the 0–0 draw.

 Wilson scored his first goal for the Colorado Rapids on 11 May 2019 in a 3–2 home defeat against Real Salt Lake.
 He scored his second goal a month later on 28 June against Los Angeles FC, a lone 49th minute goal to give the Rapids a 1–0 home victory.

 Wilson was waived by Colorado on 2 January 2024.

 Queen's Park

 On 1 February 2024, Wilson's return to Scotland was confirmed when he joined Scottish Championship club Queen's Park on an eighteen-month contract.
 On 18 July 2024, Wilson had his contract terminated by mutual consent.

 Livingston

 On 15 October 2024, Wilson joined hometown club Livingston on a short-term contract until January 2025.
 On 31 December 2024, the contract was extended to the end of the season.
+After copleting a further season at the club, he left Livi in May 2026 after activating a relegation release clause.

+Sporting JAX

+Wilson returned to America in July 2026, signing with United Soccer League side Sporting Club Jacksonville, whose sporting director, Mark Warburton, managed Wilson at Rangers.